ga-wdi-boston/git-workflow-teams/README.md

 ![RebaseBefore](http://i.imgur.com/mT5eka7.png)

 How could we update our `feature` branch to incorporate the new change?
 One option might be to check out the `feature` branch and merge in `dev`.
+A merge applies commits from another branch on top of any commits you've made.
 However, this is a little weird - we're essentially creating a duplicate commit.
-What's more, the commit on `dev` might not be related to `feature`, so it may not make sense for it to be on the `feature` branch.
+What's more, the commit on `dev` might not be related to `feature`, so it may not make sense for it to be on the `feature` branch. .

 ![MergeDevIntoFeature](http://i.imgur.com/dUmRcgc.png)